svvlcrkt/Responsive-Navbar-Example/README.md

 ### About The Project:
 * You can access links by clicking the menu icon under 800px.
 * If it is above 800px, there is no menu icon because links are visible.
+* In this project, media queries were used for responsive design.

 ### PROJECT VİEW: